unorderedpriorities/java-tetris/README.md

 # java-tetris
 A version of Tetris, created entirely in Java.
-Currently in progress.
+To run, just clone and run Tetris.java.